Updated December 2022

 If you choose to become your own boss, you will need an even larger dose of these traits.
 A client isn't happy with your work?
 Your product doesn't sell as much as you thought it would?
 Your business loses money at the start?

 You will need a serious amount of confidence, hard work, and sheer determination to make it as an entrepreneur.
-You must handle negativity with grace, take all criticism as useful, and keeping striving for success no matter what obstacles come your way.
+You must handle negativity with grace, take all criticism as useful, and keep striving for success no matter what obstacles come your way.

 It takes real determination and positivity to make it in business management...and even more strength to succeed as an entrepreneur.